Journey: Morro Bay to Monterey

 Pioneering businessman Charles Henry Bixby obtained a 160-acre land grant near Bixby Creek.
 After constructing a large sawmill he sought to improve the road system connecting his ranch to Monterey.
 Upon being denied aid by the government, he and his father hired men to help improve the track and construct the first wagon road.
 Bixby joined forces with William B. Post to extend the Old Coast Road 11 miles inland in order to circumvent both deep canyons and nearby rivers.
 Eventually, in 1932, the 260 foot Bixby Bridge was completed above the steep canyon and cliffs.
 It has become one of the most photographed and magnificent bridges on the Pacific Coast of California.

 What could be more alluring to a visitor than redwoods, clear mountain springs and a magical natural hot spring?
 Sykes hot springs was a centerpiece in the hippie hot spring culture of the 1960s and remained a popular backcountry hiking destination until it was destroyed by torrential rains in the winter of 2017-18.
 At times overcrowded, the springs became a nuisance to the forest service as the number of naked visitors often outweighed the number of campsites.

 It’s no wonder that the journey down this fabled stretch of highway is a bucket list item for all that dream to wander.

-Hear these stories and more today via the HearHere iPhone.
+Hear these stories and more.
+Start your trial on the HearHere iPhone App today.